pablodecm/paper-inferno/paper/paper.md

 random-initialised instances of each model.
 In addition, results for 100 random-initialised cross-entropy trained models and the optimal classifier and likelihood-based inference are also included for comparison.
+The confidence intervals obtained using INFERNO-based summary statistics are considerably narrower than those using classification and tend to be much closer to those expected when using the true model likelihood for inference.
+Much smaller fluctuations between initialisations are also observed for the INFERNO-based cases.
+The improvement over classification increases when more nuisance parameters are considered.
+The results also seem to suggest the inclusion of additional information about the inference problem in the INFERNO technique leads to comparable or better results than its omission.

 \begin{table}
   \caption{Expected uncertainty on the parameter of interest $s$
-    for each of the inference benchmarks considered using a cross-entropy trained neural network model, INFERNO customised for each problem and the optimal classifier and likelihood based resuls.}
+    for each of the inference benchmarks considered using a cross-entropy trained neural network model, INFERNO customised for each problem and the optimal classifier and likelihood based results.
+The results for INFERNO matching each problem are shown with bold characters.}
   \label{tab:results_table}
   \centering
   \small